 Welcome to Reception Class’ page.
-Our teachers are Mrs Roberts and Miss Till and we are supported by Mrs Pritchard, Mrs Fitzpatrick, Mrs Merrett and Ms Ras.
-Our Phase Leader is Mrs Roberts.
+Our teachers are Mrs Eardley and Miss Sheen and we are supported by Mrs Fowler, Mrs Jerret, Mrs Merret and Narzif.
+Our Phase Leaders are Mrs Eardley and Mrs Aylmer.

 We follow the Early Years Foundation Stage Curriculum (EYFS) in both the Nursery and Reception at Montbelle and assess children according to their developmental age.
 In Reception children work towards the Early Learning Goals which represent the developmental level children are expected to reach at the end of their Reception year before they move up to the National Curriculum in Year 1.
 The curriculum is divided in to 7 areas of learning and to ensure we are developing children holistically into well rounded individuals each area is given equal precedence over the year.
 The 7 Areas of learning are:

 2. Physical Development (includes fine motor skills and handwriting, gross motor skills and health care)